astridx/meinblog/sik/r/javascript-custom-error/index.md

 ---
-title: "Custom Errors in JavaScript"
+title: 'Custom Errors in JavaScript'
-description: "Learn about custom errors in JavaScript, how to create a new custom error and how to extend errors from third party libraries and APIs ..."
+description: 'Learn about custom errors in JavaScript, how to create a new custom error and how to extend errors from third party libraries and APIs ...'
-date: "2020-05-22T07:50:46+02:00"
+date: '2020-05-22T07:50:46+02:00'
-categories: ["JavaScript"]
+categories: ['JavaScript']
-keywords: ["javascript custom error"]
+keywords: ['javascript custom error']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />